 What I Didn't Like

 There wasn't a lot about Making Pinterest Possible that I didn't like, to be honest.
 One thing did bother me though, which was some outdated information referring to things like “the first five pins of the day” rule.

-Truth be told, the info might have been relevant at the time I purchased the eBook (March) but I didn’t actually read through it until July.
-There was also a lot of changes in the Pinterest algorithm and best practices over the summer too, so that could have played a part, but I would have liked to see an update to the ebook to reflect those changes.
+Truth be told, the info might have been relevant at the time I purchased the eBook (March) but I didn't actually read through it until July.
+There were also a lot of changes in the Pinterest algorithm and best practices over the summer too, so that could have played a part, but I would have liked to see an update to the ebook to reflect those changes.